spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 4. Select **Self Hosted** in the next window that Palette displays.

-5. Provide a name for the PCG and use the **drop-down Menu** to select Nutanix.
+5. Provide a name for the PCG and use the **drop-down Menu** to select Nutanix as the cloud type.
+Click **Confirm** to continue.
 Palette displays the Private Cloud Gateway Overview page.

 6. To install the Palette agent, copy the kubectl commands from the slide-out panel into your Kubernetes cluster.

 7. Close the slide-out panel when you have copied both the commands.
-The **Cluster Status** field displays **Pending** while the PCG installs.
+The **Cluster Status** field on the PCG Overview page displays **Pending** while the PCG is installing.
 Installation is complete when the **Cluster Status** field displays **Running**.

 ## Validate